Nem2s/yourmdApp/README.md

 ## Unit Test

 To be able to perform unit tests on the ViewModel class I managed to *mock* the `LifecycleOwner` object using a specific class in the *TestHelper* folder.
 Mocking the owner makes possible to test the results in the observer callback whenever the data changes.
-To perform the test on the retrofit call I managed to handle the asynchronous calls using a low-level synchronisation constructor: `CountDownLatch`.
+To perform the test on the Retrofit call I managed to handle the asynchronous calls using a low-level synchronisation constructor: `CountDownLatch`.
-It's also present another test, a UI test to make sure the behaviour of all the UI objects is correct in some scenarios.
+Another test is present, this includes a UI test to make sure the behaviour of all the UI objects is correct in some scenarios.